joseschmidt/cookbook-automysqlbackup/CONTRIBUTING.md

 5. Verify the Travis-CI build passes
 6. Create new Pull Request

-Note: Pull requests will not be honored with insufficient specs or if `bundle exec rake` fails for any reason.
+Note: Pull requests will not be merged with insufficient specs or if `bundle exec rake` fails for any reason.

+Additionally, please **DO NOT**:

+- modify the version of the cookbook
+- update the CHANGELOG